huttadam/API-Webserver-Travel-Plan/README.md

 **User**

 As mentioned previously the Trip model is the many part of the relationship in the one-to-many relationship.
 The Foreign Key in the Trip model is the User model's Id.
 It is a necessary field in the Trip model and has to be allocated to a User, symbolzing ownership. i.e The user plans/organizes the trip.
-What is also is important to note is that although back-populated the trip does not cascade backwards but the forwards to the Destination Model.
+What is also is important to note is that although back-populated the trip does not cascade backwards but forwards to the Destination Model.

 **Destination**